-- Disciplinary and termination procedures for all University of Delaware students are found in the Student Guide to University Policies (http://www.udel.edu/stuguide/) and in the Undergraduate and Graduate Catalog (http://catalog.udel.edu/) - 2.
+- 1. Disciplinary and termination procedures for all University of Delaware students are found in the Student Guide to University Policies and in the Undergraduate and Graduate Catalog. - 2.
 Students are expected to maintain an overall cumulative grade point average of C (2.00 GPA) to be in good academic standing, and full-time students must enroll in at least 12 credits per semester.
 Students whose cumulative GPA falls below 2.0 accumulate quality-point deficits and will be placed on academic probation or will be subject to academic dismissal, depending on the number of quality-point deficits.